zzz-Ricky/Anki-Tools/README.md

    - Update the Anki cards with the fetched word type in the chosen field.

 4. **Concurrency**:
    The tool uses multi-threading to process multiple notes simultaneously.
 You can adjust the `max_workers` parameter in the `ThreadPoolExecutor` for the number of simultaneous requests.
+Though, this will have diminishing returns as you will be limited by the speed of your internet and access to the Jisho API.

 ### Notes